xytis/GURPS/Campaigns/Gaana: Returning memories/Chapter III: The forgotten/01_Trapped_Above.md

 ####Twists
   * An old man creeps out of the cellar, snatches an item from one of the slain forgotten and disappears back to the cellar

+####Resolution
+  * Blacksteel ranger was terrified and taken hostage.
+He is unwilling to give any details.
+Adventurers did not climb up the tower, since the ladder up was demolished.
+  * They stumbled upon the Ancients door, tried to block the cellar entrance with a huge rock, only finding it misplaced to the treetops nearby.
+  * Saw an old man dragging a corpse to the tower and mysteriously disappearing.

+####Open ends
+  * Both of the recruits have fled.
+  * Old man has a corpse.
+  * Old man somehow moved a huge rock to the treetops.